bclindner/chipbot/README.md

-## Bamboo
+## Chipbot

-Bamboo is an IRC bot that tracks karma of users.
+Chipbot is an IRC bot that tracks karma of users.

-It is currently named after the nearby [bamboo restaurant](http://www.yelp.com/biz/bamboo-fine-asian-cuisine-westford), which contrasts with the also nearby [karma restaurant](http://karmawestford.com/).

 Chipbot is an offshoot of Bamboo.
 Original Bamboo source can be found [here](https://github.com/vgmoose/bamboo).

 ### Debugging

-To run Bamboo in debug mode, the following syntax is recommended:
+To run Chipbot in debug mode, the following syntax is recommended:
 ```
 python bot.py -n "uniqueusername" -c "#uniquechannel" -d
 ```

 And the bot will join #uniquechannel as uniqueusername on freenode.
 All messages received will be printed to the terminal.

-The ```argparse``` module will also be required, which can be installed via pip:
+The ```argparse``` and ```pattern``` modules will also be required, which can be installed via pip:
 ```
 pip install argparse
+pip install pattern
 ```

 ### Contributing

 All pull requests for anything at all are welcome.
-Bamboo is the product of its creators.
+Chipbot is the product of its creators.
 To increase the likelihood of your branch being merged, please try to ensure that it is based off master, and GitHub gives it the "ready to merge" status.

 ### Functionality